 The presence of bacteria, as indicated by a positive culture, usually indicates an infection.
 Any bacterial infection may be serious and can spread to other areas of the body if not treated.
 Since pain is often the first indicator of an infection, prompt treatment, usually with antibiotics, will help to alleviate the pain.

 Is there anything else I should know?

 Females get UTIs more often than males.
 Even school-age females may have frequent UTIs.
 For males with a culture-proven UTI, the doctor may request further tests to rule out the presence of a kidney stone or a structural abnormality of the urinary tract that could cause the infection.

 The surgery called to say they need another fresh urine sample because the first sample was contaminated.
 What happened?

-If the skin and genital area were not cleaned well prior to collecting the sample, the urine culture may grow a number of different types of bacteria and is assumed to be contaminated.
+If the first part of the urine flow was collected instead of the mid stream urine (see above), the urine culture may grow a number of different types of bacteria and is assumed to be contaminated.
 The culture will be discarded because it cannot be determined if the bacteria originated inside or outside the urinary tract.
-A contaminated specimen can be avoided by following the directions to carefully clean yourself and by collecting a mid-stream sample.
+A contaminated specimen can be avoided by following the directions by collecting a mid-stream sample.
 Pregnant people may find it difficult to collect a mid stream sample easily.